-The Rocking Stones of Auchmaliddie are situated near the village of New Deer in Aberdeenshire and thought to be the remnants of a recumbent stone circle.
+The Rocking Stones of Auchmaliddie, situated near the village of New Deer in Aberdeenshire, are thought to be the remnants of a recumbent stone circle.
 Only the large recumbent and one flanker remain.
 They are made of white quartz which lights up under the moon and sparkles in the sunlight.
 What an impressive circle it would have been when whole!
 Most recumbent circles in the Grampian region are aligned to moon cycles so moonlight quite possibly featured in their use.

 They are still beautiful, I think.
 Even in driving hail, as they were when I visited recently.